gabrielSantosLima/SI/2/lpc/README.md

-# Anotações sobre a matéria de LPC(Laboratório de Programação de Computadores)
+# Anotações Gerais sobre a matéria de LPC(Laboratório de Programação de Computadores)

 ## PEP-8
 - It was written in 2001 by Guido van Rossum, Barry Warsaw, and Nick Coghlan